phpMussel/phpMussel/_docs/readme.en.md

 #### 11.4 COOKIES

-When a user successfully logs into the front-end, phpMussel sets a [cookie](https://en.wikipedia.org/wiki/HTTP_cookie) in order to be able to remember the user for subsequent requests (i.e., cookies are used for authenticate the user to a login session).
+When a user successfully logs into the front-end, phpMussel sets a [cookie](https://en.wikipedia.org/wiki/HTTP_cookie) in order to be able to remember the user for subsequent requests (i.e., cookies are used to authenticate the user to a login session).
 On the login page, a cookie warning is displayed prominently, warning the user that a cookie will be set if they engage in the relevant action.
 Cookies aren't set at any other points in the codebase.

 *Relevant configuration directives:*
 - `general` -> `disable_frontend`